-There are other differences: any session using one of these drugs will take a minimum of six hours (with MDMA), and often as long as eight or ten with a psychedelic.
+There are other differences: any session using one of these drugs will take a minimum of six hours (with MDMA), and often as long as eight to twelve with other substances.
 The duration of the session depends not only on the kind of drug used, but also on whether a critical psychological or spiritual problem is being worked through.